geoffmazeroff/shamazon/ProjectPlan.md

 - Build backend service to return hard-coded list for the index page
 - Create mock data service to generate full product data models
 - MVP details page should display all fields for a single product
+- Create image loader service
+- Modify mock product repo to take a constant JSON string with 2 products and convert that into two product models